kirkryan/anfScheduler/README.md

 ## Installation & Configuration
 ### Installation
 Simply clone/download this repository.
 It contains the ARM template and deployment scripts in order to deploy ANF Scheduler to your environment.
-The deployment can be run with deploy.ps1 or deploy.sh. **Important** Deploy.ps1 uses PowerShell 2.0.69 (same as Azure Cloud Shell).
-If you use a more up-to-date PowerShell module i.e. 2.4.0 the script will error.
-Use the deploy.sh instead as a workaround or deploy using cloud shell.
-An updated PowerShell Deploy.sh is in progress.
+The deployment can be run with deploy.ps1 (for Azure Cloud Shell), deploy-AzModule.ps1 (for Azure Powershell) or deploy.sh (Azure CLI).
 ![Install Directory Files](Screenshots/InstallFilesScreenshot.png)

 ### Configuration